Enable everyone in your organization to access their data in the cloud — no code required.

-Are you looking for a quick and easy way to access LDAP objects from PowerShell?
-We show how to use the Cmdlets for LDAP and the CData ADO.NET Provider for LDAP to connect to LDAP objects and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access LDAP objects from PowerShell?
+This article demonstrates how to utilize the LDAP Cmdlets for tasks like connecting to LDAP objects, automating operations, downloading data, and more.

 The CData Cmdlets for LDAP are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time and bidirectional access to LDAP.

-The cmdlets are not only a PowerShell interface to the LDAP API, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete LDAP objects.
+The Cmdlets are not only a PowerShell interface to LDAP, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete LDAP objects.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for LDAP.
 To access LDAP objects from other .NET applications, like LINQPad, use the CData ADO.NET Provider for LDAP.

-After obtaining the needed connection properties, accessing LDAP objects in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing LDAP objects in PowerShell can be enabled in three steps.

 To establish a connection, the following properties under the Authentication section must be provided: